James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 The best models to use with these tools are the smaller Dyson V7 and V8.

-You can use the V11, but the bulkier dustbin carries more weight, and it’ll be more challenging to use as a handheld.
+You can use the V11, but the bulkier dustbin carries more weight, making it more challenging to use as a handheld device.

 1. Hair Screw Tool